chryzsh/DarthSidious/password-cracking.md

 Another targeted possibility is cracking with the usernames as a wordlist, but note that certain password policies does not allow this.

+Also, if you have dumped a database from a domain controller you probably also have access to the full names of employees.
+So a neat trick would be to make a wordlist with every first and last name and use that for password cracking with rules.
+That could provide some extra results.

 ### Useful hashcat options you can play with